TerrAInav Sim: An Open-Source Simulation of UAV Aerial Imaging from Satellite Data: Materials and Methods

 \subsubsection{Raster Image Mission}

-A logical extension of a single image capture, can define various missions.
-The main purpose of SkyAI Sim is to capture raster images of a specified area.
-In this mission, the objective is to complete a zero-tilt raster image capture, as shown in Fig. \ref{fig:raster}.
+Building on single-image capture, more advanced missions can be defined, such as raster image collection.
+The main purpose of TerrAInav Sim is to capture raster images of a specified area.
+In this mission, the objective is to complete a zero-tilt raster image capture, as shown in Figure~\ref{fig:raster}.
 The capture begins once the bounding box coordinates of the mission's rectangular region (the map) are set.
 The coordinates are converted to UTM x and y to facilitate metric calculations and maintain the mission within a rectangular boundary.
 To ensure the mission remains within one or two UTM zones, it is advisable to restrict its scope to a practical distance.
 The first image is centered at the top left coordinates of the map.
 Zoom and image resolution will be calculated from the previous section by inputting the camera $\fov$, $\ar$, and the drone's $\agl$.
-By default the images are not overlapped and the distance between two consecutive images is the width of the image.
-Overlap can be accounted for, however.
-In this situation, the distance will be $\movedist = \distancem (1 - overlap)$ where $overlap$ is the proportion of shared width/height to the total and has a value between 0 and 1.
+By default, images do not overlap, and the distance between consecutive captures equals the image width.
+Overlap can be introduced by adjusting the spacing using $\movedist = \distancem (1 - overlap)$ where $overlap$ is the proportion of shared width/height to the total and has a value between 0 and 1.
 The mission ends when the bottom right coordinate is captured.